This article was updated in April 2023.

 In years past, marketers have employed numerous methods in hopes of answering these questions.
 But the sheer volume of data has served as a barrier.
 Many companies today use that data to train AI-based systems in an effort to expand personalization capabilities.

 Privacy represents a core platform for Apple.
 Microsoft continues to build on a solid user privacy track record.
-Many users would argue Facebook continues to struggle with getting data privacy right.
-And Google continues to evolve here; some of their new products store Google Assistant queries on-device instead of connecting to servers in the cloud.
+But many users would argue Facebook continues to struggle with getting data privacy right.
+Google, meanwhile, continues to delay certain privacy measures.
 While data exchange will continue to evolve, no question data privacy is an important topic to customers.
-Ninety-two percent of UK consumers surveyed agreed that protecting user information and meeting established security standards are both top priorities.
+For example, 92% of UK consumers surveyed agreed that protecting user information and meeting established security standards are both top priorities.

 According to the survey, customers want to visit websites that are 1) fast and efficient; 2) offer useful information when the customer needs it; or 3) help them learn something new.
 Building meaningful experiences starts with being customer-centric and creating emotional connections.
 Apple and their digital efforts are a strong example of this.
 According to 65.7% of respondents in the survey, the most useful way to create emotional engagement is to teach them something new.